 For instance, if police want to search for a gun in your vehicle, they can look under the seats or in a glove box, but they do not have a right to search in a place too small to conceal it, such as an ashtray.

 Perhaps the search warrant specifies one thing, such as weapons, and police find something else, such as illegal drugs.
 What then?
 It’s not good news.
 The drugs also would be admissible as evidence in an illegal drug case against you.

 But you do have a right to use your cell phone to take videos of a police search.
 That way, perhaps it could be established later if the search was handled improperly.

 How to Avoid Police Searches of Your Car

 As for how you can avoid police searches of your car, the best way is to avoid giving police any reason to stop you in the first place.

 That’s why it’s important to make sure your car’s taillights, brake lights and other features function properly.
 Also, make sure your auto registration sticker is current.
 And obey all traffic laws while driving.

 If you’ve already been stopped and your vehicle was searched for evidence which can be used against you, you should get an experienced and knowledgeable criminal defense lawyer to make sure your legal rights are protected.

 Neal Davis has helped hundreds of clients who were unjustly arrested by police, perhaps after an illegal search of their vehicle.
 He knows how to establish your constitutional rights as protections against an illegal search and seizure by police.

-Notify Neal Davis today and you’ll receive a free legal review of your case - and at no obligation to you.
+Notify Neal Davis today and you’ll receive a legal review of your case - and at no obligation to you.